astronomer/docs/learn/kubepod-operator.md

     client-key-data: <client-key-data>
     ```

-2. If facing issues connecting, check the server configuration in the `kubeconfig` file.
+2. If you have issues connecting, check the server configuration in the `kubeconfig` file.
 If `server: https://localhost:6445` is present, change to `server: https://kubernetes.docker.internal:6443` to identify the localhost running Kubernetes Pods.
 If this doesn't work, try `server: https://host.docker.internal:6445`.
 3. (Optional) Add the `.kube` folder to `.gitignore` if your Astro project is hosted in a GitHub repository and you want to prevent the file from being tracked by your version control tool.
 4. (Optional) Add the `.kube` folder to `.dockerignore` to exclude it from the Docker image.